 10) Vomiting or diarrhea or nausea: Baby can vomit or have diarrhea as a result of an allergic reaction.

 The above-named symptoms can be seen in a baby when he or she has an allergic reaction; it is essential parents take note and stop the allergen immediately.

-The Green bean allergy in babies can be detected when your baby is seen with allergies symptoms immediately or some minutes after eating green beans.
-If the symptoms are just hives or rash, it’ll disappear some minutes after, so there’s no need to worry too much.
+The Green bean allergy in babies can be detected when your baby is seen with allergy symptoms immediately or some minutes after eating green beans.
+If the green bean allergy symptoms are just hives or rash, it’ll disappear some minutes after, so there’s no need to worry too much.
 But, you must prevent your baby from eating green beans to avoid the allergic reactions that can make him uncomfortable.

 Ways to prevent Green Beans allergy

 There are some ways you can prevent the green bean allergy in baby, and they include:

 1) Checking the label and ingredients of ready-made food before feeding your baby.
 Sometimes green beans will be a part of ready to eat food, causing your baby to develop green bean allergy reactions.

 2) Avoid green beans.
 Whenever you realize that your baby is allergic to green beans, you should avoid it altogether.
 You can speak to a nutritionist to advise you on other solid food you can use as its replacement.

 3) Ensure your friends and families know that your baby is allergic to green beans, so they won’t give him the food whenever you’re not available.

 4) Ensure you add green beans as a new food into your baby’s diet slowly.
 Doing this will give your baby time to either react to the food or adjust to the food